The shit blog of Paul Chris Jones

 Then I had an idea.

-"I'm going to the beach," I said the Girlfriend.
+"I'm going to the beach," I said to Girlfriend.
 "And I'm taking 2-year-old.
 If you and 6-year-old want to come, you can."

 Girlfriend agreed that the beach was a good idea, so we packed our stuff and set off in the car.
 I snapped at Girlfriend when we started driving and the boot wasn't closed properly.
 I snapped at her again when she failed to point out a turning.